anelendata/handoff/docs/01_run_local.md

 ### Variables

+You can define in-memory and environment variables.
-Now to the second example.
+The second project 02_commands_and_vars is an example.
 This time project.yml looks like:

 ```shell
 > cat 02_commands_and_vars/project.yml